marianoguerra/akvs/README.rst

     rebar3 edoc

-and opening apps/akvs/doc/index.html with a browser.
+And opening apps/akvs/doc/index.html with a browser.

 Wrapping the state
 ------------------